xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ## Membership-specific Discounts, Coupons and Special Offers

-By using memberships you can vary the discount level between different groups of customers, provide coupons of limited edition that are valid only for a particular membership level, as well as extend membership sales with special offers.
+By using memberships you can vary the discount level between different groups of customers, provide coupons of limited edition that will be valid only for a specific membership level, and extend membership sales with special offers.

-**Membership discounts** can be set up in the 'Discounts: Volume Discounts' section of the admin back-end as described in {% link "Configuring volume discounts and coupons in X-Cart 5" ref_6xFWK5tC %}.
+Membership-specific discounts can be set up in the 'Discounts: Volume Discounts' section of the admin back-end as described in {% link "Configuring volume discounts and coupons in X-Cart 5" ref_6xFWK5tC %}.
 The process is rather straightforward - press the 'Add discount' button, define a subtotal the discount will be applied to in the '$' marked field, define the discount value in % or $ and choose the appropriate membership (Figure 7).
 You can repeat the process as many times as you need and then press _**Save changes**_

 To allow customers to use several types of discount at a time use % to set the value
    ![Figure 7]({{site.baseurl}}/attachments/Screen Shot 2018-01-12 at 21.27.47.png)

-**Membership coupons** can be defined in the 'Discounts: Coupons' section of the admin back-end as described in {% link "Setting up discount coupons" ref_SGI1FqdC %}.
+Membership-specific coupons can be defined in the 'Discounts: Coupons' section of the admin back-end as described in {% link "Setting up discount coupons" ref_SGI1FqdC %}.
 When creating a membership discount the main point is to set the applicable membership(s) in the 'Membership' area (Figure 8) and save the changes.
 You can edit the coupon later on by clicking the coupon name and enable/disable it using the On/Off button.

 ![Fig 8]({{site.baseurl}}/attachments/coupons.png)

 If a non-member uses a members-only coupon at checkout, they will get an error message like the following: "Sorry, the coupon you entered is not valid for your membership level.
 Contact the administrator"

-**Special Offers** for memberships can be set up using the [Special Offers: Buy X Get Y](https://market.x-cart.com/addons/buy-x-get-y.html "Promote Sales with User Memberships") and [Special Offers: Spend X Get Y](https://market.x-cart.com/addons/spend-x-get-y.html "Promote Sales with User Memberships") modules.
+Special offers for members can be set up using the [Special Offers: Buy X Get Y](https://market.x-cart.com/addons/buy-x-get-y.html "Promote Sales with User Memberships") and [Special Offers: Spend X Get Y](https://market.x-cart.com/addons/spend-x-get-y.html "Promote Sales with User Memberships") modules.
 Using these modules you'll be able to grant your membership users, and not only them, with such offers as:
 - buy N items from specified categories to get a discount on M of them (the cheapest ones);
 - spend a particular amount in specified categories to get a discount on M of the items bought from these categories (the cheapest ones).